-The firewall allows distributed routing between the various gateways used through several methods:

-- No load balancing: only the first gateway defined in the "Used gateways" and "Backup gateways" will be used for routing. - By connection: all gateways defined in the "Used gateways" will be used.
-The load balancing algorithm is based on the source (source IP address, source port) and the destination (destination IP address, destination port) of the traffic.
-The rate at which the various gateways are used will be related to their respective weights. - By source IP address: all gateways defined in the "Used gateways" will be used.
+oad balancing The firewall allows distributed routing between the various gateways used through several methods: No load balancing: only the first gateway defined in the "Used gateways" and "Backup gateways" will be used for routing.
+By connection: all gateways defined in the "Used gateways" will be used.
+The load balancing algorithm is based on the source (source IP address, source port) and th destination (destination IP address, destination port) of the traffic.
+The rate at which the various gateways are used will be related to their respective weights.
+By source IP address: all gateways defined in the "Used gateways" will be used.
 An algorithm allows balancing routing based on the source of the routed traffic.
 The rate at which the various gateways are used will be related to their respective weights.
+Enable backup gateways When all gateways cannot be reached: the backup gateway(s) will only be enabled when all the gateways used cannot be contacted.
+When at least one gateway cannot be reached : the backup gateway(s) will be enabled as soon as a gateway used cannot be contacted.
+This option is grayed out when a single gateway is entered in the table of gateways used.
+When the number of gateways that can be reached is lower than: the backup gatewa (s) will be enabled as soon as the number of contactable gateways used falls below the number indicated.
+This option is grayed out when a single gateway is entered in the table of gateways used.
+Enable all backup gateways when unavailable If this option is selected, all backup gateways will be enabled as soon as the conditio for enabling them has been met.
+If it is not selected, only the first backup gateway listed will be enabled. lf no gateways are available Select the behavior that the firewall must adopt if all the gateways defined in the router object cannot be contacted: Default route : the routes (static or dynamic) defined in the firewall's routing table will be applied.
+Do not route: the firewall will not manage packets passing through.